forest scenery

 About the Author

 Jessica L Scott began writing poems as a teenager.
-She studied Creative Writing for her BA.
+She studied Creative Writing at university as part of her degree.

 When she’s not writing, she’s usually in the garden or the beach reading sci-fi or fantasy fiction.
 Sometimes she can be found on strolls and wondering what’s just out of reach down any long scenic road.